Exponential single server queues in an interactive random environment: Non-separable queueing-environment systems

-\bremark It is interesting to compare the result of Corollary \ref{cor:BS-PER-GER-pos-rec-2}, especially the condition \eqref{eq:birth-death-constant-finite-1}, with the structure of the results in \cite{foss;shneer;tyurlikov:12}, although the two-dimensional Markov processes there are discrete time models on a general state space.
-For simplicity we concentrate on \cite[Section 2]{foss;shneer;tyurlikov:12}.
-The process $Z=(X,Y)$ there constitutes a non-Markovian chain $Y$ in a random environment described by a Markov chain $X$.
-We note that $X$ is an autonomous environment, i.e.~$X$ is Markov (on a general state space) for its own which is ergodic due to a given Lyapunov function.
-The evolution of $Y$ depends on $X$ via the $X$-dependent transition probabilities.\\ If in our running example of the queueing-inventory system, see Example \ref{ex:QueueInventory1}, we consider the queue, i.e.~$X$, as the environment of the inventory, i.e. $Y$, then the condition \eqref{eq:birth-death-constant-finite-1} seems to fix ergodicity for $X$ via the Lyapunov function $\widetilde{\mathcal{L}}$ as in the model of \cite{foss;shneer;tyurlikov:12}.\\ The point is: Although $\widetilde{\mathcal{L}}$ guarantees in some sense a drift condition for $X$, the standard approach of Markov theory is not possible because our environment $X$ is not Markov as in \cite{foss;shneer;tyurlikov:12}.
-Our theorems deal with a completely different situation. \eremark
+\begin{remark} It is interesting to compare the result of Corollary \ref{cor:BS-PER-GER-pos-rec-2}, especially the condition \eqref{eq:birth-death-constant-finite-1}, with the structure of the results in \cite{foss;shneer;tyurlikov:12}, although the two-dimensional Markov processes are discrete time models on a general state space.
+For simplicity we concentrate on Section 2 of \cite{foss;shneer;tyurlikov:12}.
+The process $Z=(X,Y)$ there constitutes a non-Markovian chain $Y$ in a random environment $X$ which is a Markov chain. $X$ is therefore an autonomous environment, which is ergodic due to a given Lyapunov function.
+The evolution of $Y$ depends on $X$ via the $X$-dependent transition probabilities.

+If we consider in our running example of the production-inventory system (see Example \ref{ex:QueueInventory1}) the \emph{queue, i.e.~$X$, as the environment of the inventory, i.e.~$Y$}, then the condition \eqref{eq:birth-death-constant-finite-1} seems to fix ergodicity for $X$ via the Lyapunov function $\widetilde{\mathcal{L}}$ as in the model of \cite{foss;shneer;tyurlikov:12}.

+The point is that although $\widetilde{\mathcal{L}}$ guarantees in some sense a drift condition for $X$, the standard drift approach of Markov theory is not applicable because this environment $X$ is not Markov as required in \cite{foss;shneer;tyurlikov:12}.
+So, our theorems deal with a completely different situation. \end{remark}